Infant Massage Do’s and Don’ts: A Safe Guide for Parents

-Infant massage can be a wonderful way to bond with your baby and promote their well-being.
-However, it’s vital to know the do’s and don’ts to guarantee a safe experience.
-You’ll want to create a calm environment and pay close attention to your baby’s signals.
-But there are also important precautions to take into account that can make a significant difference.
-Let’s explore the essential guidelines to keep in mind for a positive massage experience.
+Infant massage is a wonderful way to bond with your baby and support their well-being.
+To keep it a safe experience, you’ll want to create a calm environment and pay close attention to your baby’s signals.
+A few simple precautions can make a real difference.

 Creating a Calm Environment